LLynd/caviar/README.md

 ```

 ### Example usage
-Simulation can run in two different modes:
+Simulation can run in three different modes:
 * `gui` displaying animation of the vehicles
 * `cli` running for a specific number of cycles and showing only statistics
+* `exp` running an experiment for a given list of market penetration rates

 #### GUI
 You can see `gui` specific parameters by running